 Identifying all dependencies gets complicated.
 For R, we recommend that you use miniCRAN to create a local repository and then transfer the fully defined repo to an isolated SQL Server instance.

-Alternativley, you can perform this steps manually:
+Alternatively, you can perform these steps manually:

 - Identify all package dependencies.